thekesslereffect/banano-wallet-adapter/README.md

 - Seeds and private keys are never stored in localStorage
 - All sensitive operations are performed client-side
-- Uses the battle-tested Banani library for core wallet operations
+- Uses the battle-tested Banani library for core wallet operations.
+[Thanks to prussia.dev!](https://github.com/stjet/banani)

 ## Development